zayzay663/zayzay663/README.md

 - 👋 Hi, I’m @zayzay663
+- ☀️ I'm currently a data analyst for a solar company
-- 👀 I’m interested in using stats to analyze data realted to cubing, poker, and more.
+- 👀 I’m interested in using stats to analyze data related to cubing, poker, and more
 - 🌱 I’m currently learning Stats and Data Science at UCSB